 Hard water is water with elevated levels of calcium and magnesium that’s been accumulated during nature’s hydrologic cycle.
 Hard water is notorious for leaving crusty scale build-ups on faucets and showerheads, staining bathtubs and toilet bowls, and leaving behind streaky soap stains.
 Since it is not a health concern, water hardness is not regulated by municipalities, meaning many homeowners across the United States live in homes with very hard water.

-Why should I use reverse osmosis for my saltwater aquariums?
+Is reverse osmosis good for saltwater aquariums?

 Reverse osmosis gives you a starting point to create the perfect marine environment for your saltwater fish.
 A successful saltwater aquarium relies heavily on a strong foundation.
 Even trace amounts of compounds can throw off the entire composition of your reef tank.
 For example, even low levels of nitrates can cause algae to bloom and proliferate throughout your saltwater aquarium.
 Maintaining the delicate balance of water parameters is integral to the success of the tank.
 Reverse osmosis systems provide you with water you have total control over.